nci/gsky/install/README.md

 - Open http://130.56.242.16/terria/
 - Add Data >> My Data >> Add Web Data >> http://130.56.242.xx/ows >> Add

-TIPS AND TRAPS
+TIPS AND TRICKS
 ==============
-- The following environment variable is required to start the OWS server
+- The following environment variable is required to start the OWS server.
 	- export LD_LIBRARY_PATH=/usr/local/lib:/usr/lib

 - The files are created in /usr/local/share/gsky, but the server looks for them in /usr/local/share/gsky
-	- Do a `ln -s /local/gsky/share/gsky /usr/local/share/gsky`
+	- ```ln -s /local/gsky/share/gsky /usr/local/share/gsky```

 - A running OWS server must be killed before starting another.
 	```
 		pid=`ps -ef | grep gsky | grep -v grep | awk '{split($0,a," "); print a[2]}'`
 		kill $pid
 	```
 - Start an OWS server as...
 	- /local/gsky/share/gsky/gsky -p 80&
 	- /local/gsky/share/gsky/gsky --conf_dir=/local/gsky/share/gsky -p 80&

-- Must kill and restart the OWS server if config.json is edited or added
+- Must kill and restart the OWS server if config.json is edited or added.

 - The 'Add Web Data' URL on http://130.56.242.16/terria/ must NOT have the ending slash.
 	- http://130.56.242.19/ows - Correct
 	- http://130.56.242.19/ows/ - Incorrect

-- The layers will only be seen on the map at a zoom level of 20 km per inch or higher
+- The layers will only be seen on the map at a zoom level of 20 km per inch or higher.

 ------------------